 The businesses applying for support must also meet the following criteria and where necessary supply appropriate documentation to substantiate each.

-The business must not have breached wider COVID regulations/requirements prior to local restrictions.
+The business must not have breached wider COVID regulations/requirements prior to local restrictions, or during current period.

 The business must not have connections to tax havens, as set out in the Coronavirus (Scotland) (No.2) Act 2020.

 Applicants are required to declare all previous support received from UK or Scottish or Local Government support schemes to provide local authorities with the necessary information to ensure payments are made correctly and compliant with EC State Aid limits.